Get Rates Near You!

 Here is a glossary of some of the key terms you might come across when looking into IPOs:

 Earnings.
-This is the profitability of the company.
+This is the company’s profitability.
 You can compare the IPO price to the earnings per share to determine how much you are paying for every dollar of earnings the stock generates.

 Institutional investor.
 These are large, professionally managed organizations such as pensions and endowments.
 They are important to IPO investing because their size often gives them preference in the allocation of IPO shares.